-The program will feature lectures on minority health and health disparities research, small group discussions, mock grant review, and seminars.
+The program features lectures on minority health and health disparities research, small group discussions, mock grant review, and seminars.
 Institute participants will have the opportunity to meet with NIH scientific staff engaged in related health disparities research across the various NIH Institutes and Centers.

-Lecture and seminar topics will focus on the etiology of health disparities, methods and measurement, and intervention and implementation research.
+Lecture and seminar topics focus on the etiology of health disparities, research design, methods and measurement, and intervention and implementation research.
 Participants will receive consultation on developing a research interest into an application—R21, R01, K award—and preparing research strategies and methodologies for proposed studies.

-Participants will be selected based on several criteria:
+Participants will be selected based on several factors:

-- An NIH Biosketch that includes professional experience, educational achievements and a record of peer reviewed publications (first or co-authored).
+- An NIH Biosketch that includes professional and research experience, educational and career achievements and a record of peer reviewed publications (first or co-authored).

-- A brief essay outlining career goals, reasons for participating in the program, and plans for obtaining NIH funding.
+- A personal statement outlining career goals, reasons for participating in the program, and plans for obtaining NIH funding.

-- An NIH Specific Aims page that includes the scientific premise/background, aims/hypotheses, and proposed methodology that reflects a future NIH grant submission.
+- An NIH Specific Aims page that details the scientific premise/background, aims/hypotheses, and proposed methodology that will form the basis of a future NIH grant submission.

 How to Apply